 This page curates my teaching materials and writing related to economic inequality, as well as some additional resources I recommend.
+A few items:

-I’m in the process of producing a series of three short videos, Economic Inequality: an introduction in three short chapters, with accompanying materials:
+I’m in the process of producing a series of short videos, Economic Inequality: an introduction in three short chapters, with accompanying materials:

 - Part 1 – Framing, Measures, and Definitions – on YouTube and on Canvas (restricted access)